zcash-hackworks/zdev-docker/README.md

 This section will help you set up:

 1. A `zcashd` node connected to testnet.
-2. A `lightwalletd` injestor which receives blocks from the `zcashd` node.
+2. A `lightwalletd` ingestor which receives blocks from the `zcashd` node.
-3. A `lightwalletd` server which serves the blocks parsed by the injestor to light clients.
+3. A `lightwalletd` server which serves the blocks parsed by the ingestor to light clients.

-First, start the `lightwalletd` injestor:
+First, start the `lightwalletd` ingestor:

 ```
 cd /mount/lightwalletd
-go run cmd/ingest/main.go -db-path database.db -log-file injestor-log.txt
+go run cmd/ingest/main.go -db-path database.db -log-file ingestor-log.txt
 ```

 This will listen on port 28332 for a ZMQ connection from `zcashd`.
 Now put the